sivasankarreddyvari/experience_in_CITPL/README.md

 	To provide a user friendly, responsive design dashboard/web app that charities can access to track event success, analytics, download reports, and add/edit new events on needkarma.com.

 	Duties Performed:
-	Involved in estimation and analysis of the requirements.
+		-Involved in estimation and analysis of the requirements.
-	Co-ordinate meetings and agendas with clients and project manager to get design or development clarifications.
+		-Co-ordinate meetings and agendas with clients and project manager to get design or development clarifications.

 	Environment: CakePHP, Restfull API, JavaScript/jQuery, HTML, MYSQL, AJAX and LINUX.